 Roadsides is a non-commercial, open-access e-journal.
 The editorial team works for the journal without payment.
-The Swiss National Science Foundation and the University of Zurich provide us with a small budget, all of which we spend on DOIs to make your articles discoverable, on design to make them beautiful, and on copyediting to ensure they read well.
+The Swiss National Science Foundation and the University of Zurich provide us with a budget, all of which we spend on DOIs to make your articles discoverable, on design to make them beautiful, and on copyediting to ensure they read well.
 We do not employ any staff to, for example, clarify copyright issues or check the exactness of direct quotes.
 We depend on your help to make contributions as complete and as accurate as possible before submission.

-Length of text contributions:
+Types of contributions:

 Think of a short, pithy title.
 It should make your text readily identifiable and compelling for the audiences that you want to target.
 Due to the nature of our design, short titles of six to seven words look best.
 Alternatively, use a colon to divide the main title and the subtitle (e.g. Back to the Future: The Aftermath of Soviet Modernity in Tajikistan’s Pamirs).